 A Victorian Gothic Novel for the Covid Generation

 I wrote the book with the idea of shaking up the way people think about life.
-I wanted to write a story that would be disturbing.”MIDDLEFIELD, CONNECTICUT, UNITED STATES, April 13, 2022 /EINPresswire.com/ -- Exactly when did 21-year-old Derek, the protagonist of the bold new novel OCTOBER (RoseDog Books 2022), decide to listen to the malevolent voice in his mind and leap off the cliff to the jagged stones below?
+I wanted to write a story that would be disturbing.”MIDDLEFIELD, CONNECTICUT, UNITED STATES, April 15, 2022 /EINPresswire.com/ -- Exactly when did 21-year-old Derek, the protagonist of the bold new novel, OCTOBER, by David Broder, decide to listen to the malevolent voice in his mind and leap off the cliff to the jagged stones below?

 — David Broder